 While people of all ages should take retirement saving seriously, for Baby Boomers who are either already or very near retirement age, this aspect of financial planning is even more crucial.
-Unfortunately, many boomers don’t appear to be on a great path when it comes to saving for their retirement: a report by the Stanford Center on Longevity found that as of 2014, one-third of them had saved nothing in retirement accounts, while 59 percent of Americans fear running out of money in retirement more than death, according to AIG's 2019 Plan for 100 Survey.
+Unfortunately, many Boomers don’t appear to be on a great path when it comes to saving for their retirement.
+A report by the Stanford Center on Longevity found that as of 2014, one-third of them had saved nothing in retirement accounts, while 59 percent of Americans fear running out of money in retirement more than death, according to AIG's 2019 Plan for 100 Survey.

-The truth is that a shifting financial landscape could mean a different retirement picture for many people — one that may still include some form of employment — but there are still some things that employers can do now to help steer Baby Boomer employees towards a path that might include a more traditional — and financially stable — retirement.
+The truth is that a shifting financial landscape could mean a different retirement picture for many people — one that may still include some form of employment — but there are still some things that employers can do now to help steer Baby Boomer employees toward a path that might include a more traditional — and financially stable — retirement.

 Option 1: Provide free financial resources that focus primarily on retirement goals.

 It’s hard to turn on the news these days without hearing about how much money we all need to have saved for retirement.
 For example, most experts say your retirement income should be about 80 percent of your final pre-retirement salary.
-This number can sound daunting, and may be why approximately 51 percent of Americans feeling uncertain that their current retirement savings plans will provide for them financially if they were to live to 100 years old, according to the AIG study.
+This number can sound daunting, and may be why approximately 51 percent of Americans feel uncertain that their current retirement savings plans will provide for them financially if they were to live to 100 years old, according to the AIG study.
 With those generalities in mind, Boomers may think traditional retirement isn’t an option, without ever really stopping to consider what it would actually take — financially — to do so.

-The first step towards planning for a future that includes retirement is coming up with an actual ballpark figure that would be necessary to maintain a certain lifestyle for an estimated number of years after the main source of income stops coming in.
-Employers that provide free workshops with financial experts and that share literature that points employees towards online retirement calculators can help them come up with some actual numbers and start developing a real plan.
+The first step toward planning for a future that includes retirement is coming up with an actual ballpark figure that would be necessary to maintain a certain lifestyle for an estimated number of years after the main source of income stops coming in.
+Employers that provide free workshops with financial experts and that share literature that points employees toward online retirement calculators can help them come up with some actual numbers and start developing a real plan.
 Providing resources that further explain how programs like Medicare work and what the costs might be can help Boomers create a more holistic goal for retirement, as well.

 Option 2: Regularly go over retirement package benefits and updates.